aarayann/ET-AI-HACKATHON/README.md

 User Profile → [Tax Agent] → [XAI Agent] → [FIRE Agent] → [Stress Agent] → [GenUI Agent] → Dynamic Dashboard
 ```

 Each agent adds its results to a shared state.
-The pipeline runs end-to-end and produces a dynamic dashboard that is different for every user.
+The pipeline runs end to end and produces a dynamic dashboard that is different for every user.

 ### The Five Agents